buendiadas/solidity-cron/README.md

 ## About

 The project adds a library to easily divide the time spectrum in epochs, enabling to schedule state changes on Ethereum.
-To simplify the problem, the current version only uses pre-defined expressions: `@daily`, `@monthly`, `@yearly`.
+To simplify the problem, the current version only uses pre-defined expressions: `@hourly`, `@daily`, `@monthly`, `@yearly`.
 Eventually, the project aims to generalize this pattern to enable full programability, with a cron like synthax.

 ## Install
 In order to install the library, just run the following commands on your root solidity directory